Datatamer/tamr-client/docs/user-guide/pandas.md

 my_dataset.upsert_from_dataframe(df, primary_key_name='primary_key')
 ```

-### Add Attributes
+### Adding Attributes
-When making changes to dataframes, new columns are not automatically created when upserting records to Tamr.
+When making changes to dataframes, new dataframe columns are not automatically created as attributes when upserting
+records to Tamr.
 In order for these changes to be recorded, these attributes first need to be created.

-One way of creating these automatically would be as follows:
+One way of creating these for source datasets automatically would be as follows:

 ```python
 def add_missing_attributes(dataset, df):